 The Capital One Spark Miles for Business card offers a big bonus and valuable travel rewards, plus valuable mile transfer options.

 Other Notable Features: Free employee cards, quarterly and year-end summaries, downloadable purchase records, mobile app to manage purchases, discounts on business purchases with Visa SavingsEdge, up to $100 credit for Global Entry/TSA PreCheck, no foreign transaction fees, car rental insurance, purchase protection, roadside dispatch, lost luggage reimbursement

 If you are a small business owner looking to earn a flat rate of miles on every purchase you make, the Capital One Spark Miles for Business offers a generous rate that makes it easy to stockpile rewards.
 Then, you can redeem those miles for any travel purchase with ease – thanks to Capital One’s Purchase Eraser.

-The current sign-up offer on the Spark Miles card is pretty good – 50,000 miles if you spend $4,500 in the first three months.
-This is redeemable for $500 if you use it for travel purchases.
+The current sign-up offer on the Spark Miles card is fantastic for big spenders.
+You’ll earn 50,000 miles when you spend $5,000 in the first three months, plus an additional 150,000 miles if you spend $50,000 in the first six months.
+This is redeemable for $2,000 if you use it for travel purchases.

 What are miles worth?

 Unlike some business cards – like the Ink Business Preferred Credit Card – the Spark Miles does not offer any sort of boost for redeeming miles a certain way.
 You won’t be able to improve the value of your miles by redeeming through the Capital One travel portal.
 Whether you redeem for travel booked with Capital One or on a third-party travel site, each mile is worth 1 cent.